golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/01-what-is-golioth.md

     per-device
   * **Remote Procedure Call** - Execute functions remotely including input parameters and returned data
-  * **Extensible Control** - Interact with the data via our REST API.
+  * **Extensible Control** - Interact with the data via our REST API
-* **Device logging** - pass troubleshooting messages off of individual devices (fewer debug probes and USB cables involved!)
+* **Device logging** - Pass troubleshooting messages off of individual devices (fewer debug probes and USB cables involved!)
-* **Easy export of all cloud side data** - Interface to 3rd party visualization and cloud platforms.
+* **Easy export of all cloud side data** - Interface to 3rd party visualization and cloud platforms
-* **Device Management** - A clean interface for interacting with one (or all) of your devices.
+* **Device Management** - A clean interface for interacting with one (or all) of your devices

 ## Device side support